johncobb/avr_328p_freertos/README.md

 ## Building a AVR based FreeRTOS application (blinky)
 This project walks you through the process building a FreeRTOS based AVR application to toggle a LED on the ATMega328p microcontroller.
 The FreeRTOS kernel is developed by leading chip manufacturers to provide a Real Time Operating System for microtrollers and microprocessors.
-Reffer to your microcontroller's datasheet to determine optiomal memory footprint and stack size.
+Refer to your microcontroller's datasheet to determine optiomal memory footprint and stack size.

 ### Prerequisites: